What Are the Articles of Incorporation?

 - The specific purpose of the corporation.
 The specificity of this description will depend on your state’s rules;

-- Names and addresses of the officers and directors;
+- Names and addresses of the officers and directors (such as the President, Vice President, Treasurer, and Secretary);

 - Information about the shares of the corporation such as class of stock (common stock or preferred stock), number of shares, dollar amount, etc.